tovicheung/pytermgame/README.md

 - cross-platform key event reading

 > [!NOTE]
-> This is not a full-fledged game engine, but more of a proof of concept of terminal-based game engines.
+> This is not a full-fledged game engine, but more of an experiment to create terminal game engines

 ## Tested on
 - Windows 10 & 11